 Opus Clip

 Opus Clip is built for one job: take a long video and automatically identify and clip the most engaging moments into short-form social content.
-It analyses the source video for hooks, energy, clarity, and viral potential, then generates clips with auto-captions, dynamic layout, and even an AI-generated virality score.
+It analyses the source for hooks, energy, and clarity, then generates clips with auto-captions, dynamic layout, and even an AI-generated virality score.

 For podcasters, YouTubers, webinar hosts, and anyone sitting on a library of long-form content, Opus Clip is one of the most direct time-savers available.
-A 60-minute recording can produce 10 to 15 clip candidates in a matter of minutes, most of which need only light review before publishing.
+A 60-minute recording can produce 10 to 15 clip candidates in minutes, most needing only light review before publishing.

 Opus Clip's free tier includes limited clips per month.
-Pro plans start at around $19/month.
+Pro plans start around $19/month.

 Best for: content creators and marketers who want to systematically repurpose long-form content into short-form clips at scale.